basilfx/Sensor-Community-Enclosure/Instructions.md

 [<img src="images/Tube Bracket.jpg" width="384" alt="Tube bracket without tube.">](images/Tube%20Bracket.jpg)
 [<img src="images/Tube Bracket Installed.jpg" width="384" alt="Tube bracket installed.">](images/Tube%20Bracket%Installed.jpg)

 Install the power supply cable.
-The USB cable should fit thourght the 16 mm cable gland.
+The USB cable should fit thourgh the 16 mm cable gland.
 Route it behind the PCB bracket and connect it to the ESP8266.
 Use zip tie to fix it to the PCB bracket top hole, for additional stress relief.